restorecommerce/identity-srv/README.md

 #### `RequestEmailChange`

 Used to change the user's email.
-Requests are performed providing the `io.restorecommerce.user.RequestEmailChange` protobuf message as input and responses is a `google.protobuf.Empty` message. when receiving this request, the service assigns the new email value to the user's `new_email` property and issues an email with a confirmation link containing a newly-generated activation code.
+Requests are performed providing the `io.restorecommerce.user.RequestEmailChange` protobuf message as input and responses is a `google.protobuf.Empty` message. when receiving this request, the service assigns the new email value to the user's `new_email` property and triggers an email with a confirmation URL containing a newly-generated activation code.

 `io.restorecommerce.user.ChangeEmailRequest`